 The office of the Society is located on the campus of New York University (as of June 30, 2016) in New York, New York.

-Executive Director Robert Judd and two co-workers support hundreds of volunteers to accomplish the Society's many activities.
+Interim Executive Director Siovahn Walker and two co-workers support hundreds of volunteers to accomplish the Society's many activities.